Meet Connie Stark

 The Entrepreneurial Reality: Messy, Simultaneous Building

-While founding and leading A.R.T. of Wellness, she continued full-time clinic work, consulted for digital fertility startups, raised three children, and managed chronic pain from her 1988 injury.
+While founding and leading A.R.T. of Wellness, she continued full-time clinic work, consulted for digital fertility startups, raised three children, and managed chronic pain while actively working to regain and strengthen her physical capabilities following her 1988 injury.

 Robyn: Where Everything Converged